Last weekend I ran the Cherry Blossom 10 miler for the second time.

 walking in Jamaica State Park

 Fresh off surf lessons in Sayulita, Mexico (which I’ll write about at some point, maybe) Matt and I were back in snow-dumped NYC and looking for a workout.
-Matt joined ClassPass because of a great promotion they have right now, so we were on the prowl for a ClassPass class specifically.
-(You can take advantage of the ClassPass deal, too!)
+Matt joined ClassPass because of a great promotion they have right now, you can take advantage of the ClassPass deal, too!

 I’ve been wanting to try SURFSET (which has two locations at different studios on ClassPass!) for a while and I knew the pump was primed to get Matt go with me.